 Part of the task analysis process is to monitor and correct their performance if repeat radiographs are required.
-These task analyses are at the discretion of your instructor and they may choose the examinations you are to perform.
+These task analyses are at the discretion of the instructor, and they may choose the examinations you are to perform.
 A student may be given the opportunity to repeat 1 task analysis during the semester under the following conditions

 - Repeating the task analysis will change the student's letter grade for the semester - Repeating the task analysis will not prohibit another student from completing the required Task Analysis. - 2.
 Receive at least two (2) Clinical Behavior Reports to evaluate affective behaviors needed by professionals such as: integrity, time management, sociability, and responsibility. - 3.
-Demonstrate critical thinking, problem solving and cognitive skills on four (4) written tests.
-Students will have at least two (2) film critique assignments, a syllabus quiz assigned in Blackboard to ensure they have read the clinical syllabus, and one (1) other test at the discretion of the clinical instructor.
+Demonstrate critical thinking, problem solving and cognitive skills on written tests.Students will have at least two (2) film critique assignments, a syllabus quiz assigned in Blackboard to ensure they have read the clinical syllabus, and other tests at the discretion of the clinical instructor.